 For the 2018 tour, AR Media team brought Jeff’s vision to life across multiple huge projections enhancing engagement with the audience and re-imagined a much darker, more sinister feel across the imagery in general but with particular focus on the Martian himself.
 The team pushed developments ever harder to visualise Jeff’s very specific idea of how each and every sound should appear, making full use of live capture, green screen, After Effects, PremierePro, D3 (now known as Disguise).
 New scenes were blended in featuring the escaping train and clock tower, both filmed on location by drones and a tent scene filmed in the studio received the special effects treatment to lift it from the green screen and be realised as an enormous refugee camp.

-With songs being tailored for theatre and an immersive audience experience Including 9 roll drops and 3 gauze drops at the heart of the project, the AR team worked relentlessly to ensure the CGI added to the narrative and brought wonder to the story whilst always remaining complementary to the action happening live, on stage.
+With songs being tailored for theatre and an immersive audience experience Including 1 backdrop, 9 roll drops, 3 screens and a front gauze at the heart of the project, the AR team worked relentlessly to ensure the CGI added to the narrative and brought wonder to the story whilst always remaining complementary to the action happening live, on stage.

 2012 saw one of the biggest landmarks in TWOTW history.
 Whilst Richard Burton’s uniquely deep tones will always be synonymous with the opening lines of TWOTW, Jeff was keen to expand the narrative and make the Journalist visible.
 With only one man ever in mind, Liam Neeson stepped up to continue Richard’s legacy, giving a legendary performance on the green screen in New York.